History of Iowa State Cyclones football: Donnie Duncan era (1979–1982)

+Jim Criner era (1983–1986)

 Following the 1982 season Iowa State then hired Jim Criner who had won the 1980 NCAA Division I-AA Football Championship as the head coach at Boise State.
 During his tenure the Cyclones experienced mild success however they were embroiled in controversy.
 Multiple players were arrested on different charges as well as several NCAA allegations of wrongdoings.
 Allegations included coaches giving players cash as well as giving recruits rides and meals.
-His rough tenure came to an end November 12, 1986 when the school announced his firing.
+His rough tenure came to an end November 12, 1986, when the school announced his firing.
 Criner's final career record at Iowa State was 17–25–2.

+Jim Walden era (1987–1994)

 Jim Walden succeeded Jim Criner at Iowa State, where he compiled a 28–57–3 over eight seasons.
 ISU had been hit with scholarship reductions by the NCAA, both because of infractions by the previous coach, and an overall reduction in scholarships for Division I-A for the 1988 season.
 In his first four years as Iowa State's head coach, he had just 57, 61, 63, and 67 scholarship players.
 Walden had 47 scholarship players on his squad in 1989 that he brought to Lincoln to play Nebraska on October 28, and they lost 17–49.